Blueprint Travelers - Travel SiteBlueprint Travelers - Travel Site

 Through the Grand Canyon Loop

 Another option is to go through the Grand Canyon of Grampians National Park to reach the Pinnacle, as seen in this AllTrails link.
 With this option, you will get to go through a unique canyon landscape, keeping you cool and in the shade while challenging you through some fun rock formations.
 This route takes less than 2 hours and is around 3.9 kilometers (2.5 miles) long.
-You will have to drive to a different car park (parking lot) outside of Halls Gap to get to the trailhead.
+You will have to drive to a different car park (the Wonderland Carpark) outside of Halls Gap to get to the trailhead.

 Hiking through a grey rocky canyon in Grampians